Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Introduction

 \section{Introduction}

-Symplectic integrators are a class of geometric integrators that when applied to a Hamiltonian system yield a discrete approximation of the flow that preserves the symplectic 2-form (see \cite{HaLuWa2006}).
+Symplectic integrators form a class of geometric numerical integrators of interest since, when applied to Hamiltonian systems, they yield discrete approximations of the flow that preserve the symplectic 2-form (see \cite{HaLuWa2006}).
 The preservation of symplecticity results in the preservation of many qualitative aspects of the underlying dynamical system.
 In particular, when applied to conservative Hamiltonian systems, symplectic integrators show excellent long-time near-energy preservation.
-However, when symplectic integrators were first used in combination with variable time-steps, the near-energy preservation was lost and the integrators performed poorly (see \cite{CalSan93}, \cite{GlaDunCan91}).
-Backwards error analysis provided justification both for the excellent long-time near-energy preservation of symplectic integrators and for the poor performance experienced when using variable time-steps (see Chapter IX of \cite{HaLuWa2006}).
+However, when symplectic integrators were first used in combination with variable time-steps, the near-energy preservation was lost and the integrators performed poorly (see \cite{CalSan93, GlaDunCan91}).
+Backward error analysis provided justification both for the excellent long-time near-energy preservation of symplectic integrators and for the poor performance experienced when using variable time-steps (see Chapter IX of \cite{HaLuWa2006}).
 Backward error analysis shows that symplectic integrators can be associated with a modified Hamiltonian in the form of a powers series in terms of the time-step.
-Changing the time-step results in a different modified Hamiltonian each time the time-step is varied.
-This is the source of the poor energy conservation.
+The use of a variable time-step results in a different modified Hamiltonian at every iteration where the time-step is changed, which is the source of the poor energy conservation.
 There has been a great effort to circumvent this problem, and there have been many successes.
 However, there has yet to be a unified general framework for constructing adaptive symplectic integrators.
-In this paper, we attempt to add to this effort by extending variable time-steps into the domain of variational integrators.
-Variational integrators are derived at the level of the variational principle, or equivalently, they are derived using generating functions.
-The Poincar\'e transformation results in a degeneracy that impedes the use of type I generating functions, but type II and type III generating functions have no difficulty with this degeneracy, which leads to the use of Hamiltonian variational integrators.
-The resulting framework yields variable time-step symplectic integrators that are analogous to those derived using the framework of \cite{Ha1997}, \cite{Re1999}, but the theoretical framework at the level of the generating function has been expanded.
-After a brief introduction to variational integrators, we present a framework for variable time-step variational integrators, and contrast our method with existing work on the matter.
+In this paper, we contribute to this effort by demonstrating how Hamiltonian variational integrators \cite{LeZh2011} can be used to systematically construct symplectic integrators that allow for the use of variable time-steps.